 Amounts spent by the federal government on dredging are subject to the budgetary and legislative processes.
 We would expect the federal government to continue to improve and maintain ports as it has for many years, which will necessitate a certain level of federal spending.
 However, there can be no assurance that the federal government will allocate any particular amount or level of funds to be spent on dredging projects for any specified period.
 In addition, Congress must approve budgets that govern spending by many of the federal agencies we support.
 When Congress is unable to agree on budget priorities, and thus is unable to pass the annual budget on a timely basis, Congress typically enacts a continuing resolution.
 A continuing resolution allows U.S. federal government agencies to operate at spending levels approved in the previous budget cycle.
 Under a continuing resolution, funding may not be available for new projects or may be delayed on current projects.
-Any such delays would likely result in new projects being delayed or canceled and could have a material adverse effect on our revenue and operating results.
-Furthermore, a failure to complete the budget process and fund government operations pursuant to a continuing resolution may result in a U.S. federal government shutdown, such as the shutdowns in 2018 and 2019.
-While the impact on the Company of the shutdowns in 2018 and 2019 was not material, an extended shutdown may result in us incurring substantial costs without reimbursement under our contracts and the delay or cancellation of key projects, which could have a material adverse effect on our revenue and operating results.
+Any such funding delays would likely result in new projects being delayed or canceled and could have a material adverse effect on our revenue and operating results.
+Furthermore, a failure to complete the budget process and fund government operations pursuant to a continuing resolution may result in a U.S. federal government shutdown.
+An extended shutdown may result in us incurring substantial costs without reimbursement under our contracts and the delay or cancellation of key projects, which could have a material adverse effect on our revenue and operating results.

 In addition, potential contract cancellations, modifications, protests, suspensions or terminations may arise from resolution of these issues and could cause our revenues, profits and cash flows to be lower.
 Federal government contracts can be canceled at any time without penalty to the government, subject to, in most cases, our contractual right to recover our actual committed costs and profit on work performed up to the date of cancellation.
 Accordingly, there can be no assurance that the federal government will not cancel any federal government contracts that have been or are awarded to us.
 Even if a contract is not cancelled, the government may elect to not award further work pursuant to a contract.
-In February 2019, the U.S. President declared a national emergency that could have allowed the administration to divert funds previously budgeted for other purposes, including military construction funding and the Corps.
-Although no funds were diverted from dredging projects, there is no guarantee that the administration will not divert funds away from the Corps or from our other customers relying on funding from the federal government.
+There is no guarantee that the current Administration will not divert funds away from the Corps or from our other customers relying on funding from the federal government.
 There is also no guarantee that additional national emergencies will not be declared in the future.
-A significant reduction in government funding for dredging or remediation contracts, could materially adversely affect our business, operations, revenues and profits.
+A significant reduction in government funding for dredging or remediation contracts could materially adversely affect our business, operations, revenues and profits.

-We depend on our ability to qualify as an eligible bidder under government contract criteria and to compete successfully against other qualified bidders in order to obtain government dredging and other contracts.
-Our inability to qualify or to compete successfully for certain contracts could materially adversely affect our business operations, revenues and profits.
+Our inability to qualify as an eligible bidder for government contracts or to compete successfully with other qualified bidders for certain contracts could materially adversely affect our business operations, revenues and profits.